Assessments

 • Hyperactivity and Impulsivity: Often fidgeting or restless, talking to excess, being noisy and loud, blurting out answers, being impatient in turn-taking, interrupting others.

-Who can receive a behavioural assessment?
+Who can receive an ADHD assessment?

-Individuals aged 4+
+Individuals aged 5+.

-What is involved with a behavioural assessment?
+What is involved with an ADHD assessment?

-What instruments are used in behavioural assessments?
+What instruments are used in ADHD assessments?

 Achenbach Child Behavioural Checklist (CBCL)